 This is a great series for teaching or reviewing shapes that children can find in everyday items.
-The pictures are bright and text is done in rhymes that’ll keep preschoolers’ attention.
+The pictures are bright and the text is told in rhymes that’ll keep preschoolers’ attention.
 Each book ends with question activities to further instill learning.

 Books About Shapes for Kindergarten

 Kindergarteners will also enjoy many of the books from the Preschool List.

 Captain Invincible and the Space Shapes by Stuart Murphy

 This is the kind of book that makes math FUN! the story is told in a comic book type format.
 This space adventure is loaded with action as Captian Invincible and his dog Comet use what they know about 3-D shapes to get back home to earth.
 As with all the MATH START books this one has a number of activity suggestions to do with your child.

 This is a fun interactive math book that encourages thinking and imagination.
 One page has a boy drawing a shape.
 The page on the opposite side poses the question, “What else could it be?”
 A suggestion is given and encourages the reader to think of their own ideas.
 The following page spread has the child looking for the shape in different colors, hidden in everyday objects, somewhere in the scene.

 Can You See a Circle? by Ruth Musgrave